pingcap/blog/2016-12-07-Subquery-Optimization-in-TiDB.md

 ## Introduction to subqueries

 Subquery is a query within another SQL query.
-A common subquery is embedded within the `FROM` clause, for example：
+A common subquery is embedded within the `FROM` clause, for example:

 ```
 SELECT ID FROM (SELECT * FROM SRC) AS T